Mark-Kramer/Case-Studies-Python/README.md

 ```
 conda activate case-studies  # this activates your python packages
-jupyter lab .  # this opens jupyterlab in the current location
+jupyter lab  # this opens jupyterlab in the current location
 ```

-If you prefer, you can also use `jupyter notebook .` instead of `jupyter lab .`.
+If you prefer, you can also use `jupyter notebook` instead of `jupyter lab`.

 ---